chef-boneyard/chef-api/README.md

 [![Gem Version](http://img.shields.io/gem/v/chef-api.svg)][gem] [![Build Status](http://img.shields.io/travis/sethvargo/chef-api.svg)][travis]

-**ChefAPI is currently in rapid development!** You should not consider this API stable until the official 1.0.0 release.

 ChefAPI is a dependency-minimal Ruby client for interacting with a Chef Server.
 It adopts many patterns and principles from Rails

 ## Quick start